Night Rowing Policy

 Before the outing

-The Cox should brief the crew and bank party before the outing outlining the particular risks associated with night rowing.
+The Cox or steerer should brief the crew and bank party before the outing outlining the particular risks associated with night rowing.
 This briefing should ensure that each crew-member understands:

 Risks around the boathouse – extra care should be taken on the hard and around the boathouse in the dark, particularly in winter when ice may form.